 Students completing the following core curriculum and the AS general studies requirements as listed in this bulletin will be awarded an AS degree in Pre-Physical Therapy.
-This degree will prepare the student for admission to the Doctor of Physical Therapy degree program at Andrews or Loma Linda Universities and may also apply to other professional programs.
+This degree will prepare the student for admission to the

+Doctor of Physical Therapy degree program at Andrews or Loma Linda Universities and may also apply to other professional programs.
+For students entering the Loma Linda DPT Physical Therapy program in June 2018 and beyond, an earned Bachelor degree in any area will be required.

 BIOL 121, 122, 123 Anatomy and Physiology 12

 CHEM 141, 142, 143 General Chemistry 9

 CHEM 144, 145, 146 General Chemistry Laboratory 3

 PHYS 211, 212, 213 General Physics 9

 PHYS 214, 215, 216 General Physics Laboratory 3

 HLTH 110 Wellness for Living

-or 3-4
+or 3.4

 HLTH 220 Human Nutrition

 MATH 106 Introduction to Statistics 4

 NRSG 234 Medical Terminology 2

 PETH 325 Kinesiology

 or 4

 PETH 426 Physiology of Exercise

 PSYC 130 General Psychology 4

-PSYC 215 Child and Adolescent Development 4
+PSYC 215 Developmental Psychology 4